LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 ###### Wrapping:

-The loader
+The loader supports layers wrapping any Vulkan object including dispatchable objects.
-supports layers wrapping any Vulkan object including dispatchable objects.
+For commands that return object handles, the layer saves the handle that is returned from a lower-level layer (possibly the ICD), and returns its own handle to the layer above it (possibly the application).
+For commands that are given previously-returned handles, the layer unwraps the handle; that is it looks up the saved handle and gives that to the layer below it.

-Layers which wrap objects should ensure they always unwrap objects before passing them down the chain.
-This implies the layer must intercept every Vulkan command which uses the object in question.
+Layers which wrap objects must ensure they always unwrap objects before passing them down the chain.
+This means that the layer must intercept every Vulkan command which uses the object in question, and wrap or unwrap the object, as appropriate.
 This includes adding support for all extensions with commands using any object the layer wraps.

 Layers above the object wrapping layer will see the wrapped object.
 Layers which wrap dispatchable objects must ensure that the first field in the wrapping